Jennifer Calfee, Courtroom Deputy

 Please allow 7-10 business days for the entry of routine orders.
 Inquiries regarding the status of an order should be directed to the courtroom deputy.

-7. The Court cannot and does not guarantee that telephonic service and computer connectivity will not be interrupted during the course of a hearing.
-Counsel choosing to attend a hearing by telephone or videoconference do so at their own risk of a technological failure.
+5. Disclaimer.
+The Court cannot and does not guarantee that telephonic service and computer connectivity will not be interrupted during the course of a hearing.
+Those who elect to participate in a hearing by remote means do so at their own risk understanding that except in extremely rare circumstances the Court will not entertain a request for continuance of the hearing based upon technological failure or any disadvantage experienced on account of an election to attend remotely instead of in person.

 As a courtesy, please notify the courtroom deputy by email when filing an emergency motion or motion for expedited hearing.
 Please DO NOT upload the proposed order until the motion is either approved and you receive a hearing date and time or if the motion to expedite is denied.
 The request for expedited hearing should specifically state why the relief sought is urgent and cannot wait the required notice period along with the latest date you need it heard by.
 Certificate of Conference is important to the court in evaluating what parties-in-interest have been contacted and do or do not oppose the request.